lmd-code/fpdf-grid-areas/README.md

 - Floats or integers representing user units.
 - Strings representing a percentage (e.g. `'25%'`).
     - Calculated on the height/width of the page minus the appropriate margins.
+    - **Remember:** Row/column gaps with the same proportion (eg. `'1%'`), will not be equal in user unit size when the page height and width (inc. different margins) are not equal.
+If you want row/column gaps to be equal, use user units.
 - A value of `0` (zero) indicating that there should be no gap.

 **Default:** `0`.